Australia's Parliament passes anti-hate speech and gun laws after Sydney attack

-MELBOURNE, Australia (AP) — Australia’s Parliament on Tuesday passed anti-hate speech and gun laws proposed after two shooters killed 15 people at a Jewish festival in Sydney last month in an attack that authorities say was inspired by the Islamic State group.
+MELBOURNE, Australia (AP) — Australia’s Prime Minister Anthony Albanese on Wednesday welcomed Parliament's passing of anti-hate speech and gun laws in response to two shooters killing 15 people at a Jewish festival in Sydney last month.
+Authorities say the attack was inspired by the Islamic State group.

+“At Bondi, the terrorists had hate in their hearts, but they had guns in their hands,” Albanese told reporters, referring to the father and son gunmen accused of attacking Jewish worshippers during Hanukkah celebrations at Bondi Beach on Dec.
+14.

+“We said we wanted to deal with that with urgency and with unity and we acted to deliver both,” Albanese added.

 The gun laws create new restrictions on gun ownership and create a government-funded buyback program to compensate people forced to hand in their firearms.

-Anti-hate speech laws enable groups that don’t fit Australia’s definition of a terrorist organization, such as the Islamist group Hizb ut-Tahrir, to be outlawed.
-Hizb ut-Tahrir is already outlawed by some countries.
+Anti-hate speech laws enable groups that don’t fit Australia’s definition of a terrorist organization, such as the Islamist group Hizb ut-Tahrir, to be outlawed as it is by some other countries.

-The government had initially planned a single bill, but separated the issues into two bills introduced to the House of Representatives on Tuesday.

-Both bills initially passed the House, where the center-left Labor Party government holds a majority of seats.
-The firearms bill was the first to be passed by the Senate, where no party holds a majority, with a 38-to-26 vote.
-The anti-hate speech bill followed with a 38-to-22 vote in the 76-seat upper chamber.

 Earlier Tuesday, Home Affairs Minister Tony Burke told Parliament that alleged gunmen Sajid Akram, 50, and his 24-year-old son Naveed Akram wouldn't have been allowed to possess guns under the proposed laws.

-The father, who was shot dead by police during the attack on Jewish worshippers during Hanukkah celebrations at Bondi Beach on Dec.
-14, legally owned the guns used.
+The father, who was shot dead by police during the attack, legally owned the guns used.

 His son, who was wounded, has been charged with dozens of offenses, including 15 counts of murder and one of committing a terrorist act over the attack.

 Burke said that the Indian-born father would have been barred from gun ownership under the proposed laws because he wasn't an Australian citizen.
-The Australian-born son would also been banned, because he had come under surveillance from the Australian Security Intelligence Organization, or ASIO, spy agency in 2019 over his association with suspected extremists.
+The Australian-born son would also been banned, because he had come under surveillance in 2019 from the Australian Security Intelligence Organization, or ASIO, over his association with suspected extremists.

-“In responding to the antisemitic terror attack, we need to deal with the motivation and we need to deal with the method,” Burke told Parliament.
-“We are dealing with two people there who had horrific antisemitic bigotry in their minds and in their hearts.
-And they had weapons they should not have had.”

 ASIO also has a role under the new anti-hate speech laws in deciding which hate groups should be outlawed.
 Neo-Nazi group National Socialist Network has announced plans to disband rather than have its members targeted under the laws.

-The opposition Nationals party had opposed the anti-hate speech legislation, arguing it could impinge on free speech.
+The opposition Nationals party had broken away from its Liberal Party partners by opposing the anti-hate speech legislation, arguing it could impinge on free speech.

-“The legislation needs amendments to guarantee greater protections against unintended consequences that limit the rights and freedom of speech of everyday Australians and the Jewish community,” Nationals leader David Littleproud said in a statement late Tuesday.
+“The legislation needs amendments to guarantee greater protections against unintended consequences that limit the rights and freedom of speech of everyday Australians and the Jewish community,” Nationals leader David Littleproud said late Tuesday.

 Parliament had been scheduled to resume for the year in February, but was brought back early to respond to Australia’s worst mass shooting since 1996.